scottlamb/moonfire-nvr/guide/secure.md

 In your router's setup, go to the "Port Forwarding" section and tell it to forward TCP requests on the `http` port (80) and the `https` port (443) to your webserver.
-The `https` port is necessary for secure access, and the `http` port is necessary for the Let's Encrypt `http` challenge during the setup process.
+The `https` port is necessary for secure access, and the `http` port is necessary for the Let's Encrypt `http-01` challenge during the setup process.

 Now if you go to your external IP address in a web browser, you should reach